rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/3_script_rules.md

-# Script Rules for the sections
+# Script Rules for the Script By Sections

 ## 1 Hook
 - Use a problem statement and make it engagin to write the hook maximum 60 words.